zaback-3958/Design-of-Experiments-for-Hypereparameter-tuning/README.md

 # General description of the Design of Experiments and some of its method
 An experiment is a series of tests to identify the factors that have the greatest effect on the response.
 By Design of Experiment the number of factors, their ranges of values and number of times to run the espermients are determined to identify the relationship between the factors and response variable.
 Sometimes the effect of several factors on a response is identified by testing at different levels of factors one at a tiem which is useful only when there is no interaction between factors.
 However, since many times factors have interactions with eachother then that would be suggested to do the experiments by including all the factors.
+## Principles of Design of Experiments
+There are three principles of design of experiments which are very important to run the experiments.